Best Cycling Sunglasses 2026

 UV400 is the minimum standard we accept.
 Any glasses without certified 100% UVA and UVB protection are excluded from our top picks.

-Assessed for climbing conditions, variable temperature and humidity.
+Based on manufacturer specifications and design features relevant to climbing conditions, variable temperature and humidity.
 Fog on a descent is a safety issue, not an inconvenience.

 Nose pads, temple grip and frame geometry determine whether glasses stay on your face on cobbles, gravel and high-speed descents.